Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 01.35.20 UTC
+- WIB: Kamis, 4 September 2025 02.21.01 UTC
-- WITA: Kamis, 4 September 2025 02.35.20 UTC
+- WITA: Kamis, 4 September 2025 03.21.01 UTC
-- WIT: Kamis, 4 September 2025 03.35.20 UTC
+- WIT: Kamis, 4 September 2025 04.21.01 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: technology
+Kategori: attitude